The Seyfert AGN RX J0136.9-3510 and the Spectral State of Super Eddington Accretion Flows: Black Hole Mass Estimation

 \section{Black Hole Mass Estimation}

-The optical spectrum has an $Fe II/H\beta$ flux ratio of $\sim 8.3$(\citealt{Grupe99}), compared to the $\sim 1$ average for NLS1s (\citealt{Veron01}), making RX J0146.9-3510 an unusual NLS1 \citep{Ghosh04}.We use the optical spectrum shown in Fig~\ref{optical-SED} (D. Grupe, private communication) to estimate the black hole mass.
-The H$\beta$ line width is used as a proxy for this (\citealt{Woo02}; \citealt{Kaspi00}) from
+The optical spectrum has an $Fe II/H\beta$ flux ratio of $\sim 8.3$(\citealt{Grupe99}), compared to the $\sim 1$ average for NLS1s (\citealt{Veron01}), making RX J0136.9-3510 an unusual NLS1 \citep{Ghosh04}.We use the optical spectrum shown in Fig~\ref{optical-SED} (D. Grupe, private communication) to estimate the black hole mass.
+The H$\beta$ line width is used as a proxy for this (see \citealt{Woo02} and references therein) from

 Comparing this method for a sample of AGN with reverberation mapping, the rms difference is about 0.5 dex (\citealt{Woo02}).
 The flux at ${\lambda}=5100{\AA}$ from the optical spectrum is ${\sim}1.5{\times}10^{-16}$erg cm$^{-2}$s$^{-1}$.
 The luminosity distance is $D_{L}=1455.2$~Mpc for $z=0.289$ assuming $H_{0}=72$ km Mpc$^{-1}$, ${\Omega}_{M}=0.27$, and ${\Omega}_{vac}=0.73$.